Mixtral-8x7B

 Number of parameterslink image 8

-As the name suggests, mixtral-8x7b is a set of 8 models of 7B parameters, so we could think that it has 56B parameters (7Bx8), but it is not.
-As Andrej Karpathy explains, only the Feed forward blocks of the transformers are multiplied by 8, the rest of the parameters are shared among the 8 models.
-So in the end the model has 46.7B parameters.
+As the name suggests, mixtral-8x7b is a set of 8 models with 7B parameters each, so we might think it has 56B parameters (7Bx8), but that's not the case.
+As Andrej Karpathy explains, only the Feed forward blocks of the transformers are multiplied by 8, while the rest of the parameters are shared among the 8 models.
+Therefore, the final model has 46.7B parameters.

 Mixture of Experts (MoE)link image 9

-As we have said, the model is a set of 8 models of 7B parameters, hence MoE, which stands for Mixture of Experts.
-Each of the 8 models is trained independently, but when inference is done a router decides the output of which model is the one to be used.
+As we have said, the model is a set of 8 models with 7B parameters, hence MoE, which stands for Mixture of Experts.
+Each of the 8 models is trained independently, but during inference, a router decides which model's output will be used.

-The following image shows the architecture of a Transformer.
+In the following image we can see what the architecture of a Transformer looks like.

 transformer

-If you don't know it, the important thing is that this architecture consists of an encoder and a decoder.
+If you don't know it, that's fine.
+The important thing is that this architecture consists of an encoder and a decoder.

 transformer-encoder-decoder

-LLMs are decoder-only models, so they do not have an encoder.
-You can see that in the architecture there are three attention modules, one of them actually connects the encoder to the decoder.
-But since LLMs do not have an encoder, there is no need for the attention module that connects the decoder and the decoder.
+LLMs are models that only have the decoder, so they do not have an encoder.
+You can see that in the architecture there are three attention modules, one of which actually connects the encoder with the decoder.
+But since LLMs do not have an encoder, the attention module that connects the decoder and the decoder is not necessary.

 transformer-decoder

-Now that we know what the architecture of an LLM looks like, we can see what the architecture of mixtral-8x7b looks like.
-In the following image we can see the architecture of the model
+Now that we know how the architecture of an LLM works, we can look at the architecture of mixtral-8x7b.
+In the following image, we can see the architecture of the model.

 MoE architecture

-As you can see, the architecture consists of a 7B parameter Transformer decoder, only the Feed forward layer consists of 8 Feed forward layers with a router that chooses which of the 8 Feed forward layers to use.
-In the above image only four Feed forward layers are shown, I suppose this is to simplify the diagram, but in reality there are 8 Feed forward layers.
-You can also see two paths for two different words, the word More and the word Parameters and how the router chooses which Feed forward to use for each word.
+As can be seen, the architecture consists of the decoder of a 7B parameter Transformer, except that the Feed forward layer consists of 8 Feed forward layers with a router that chooses which of the 8 Feed forward layers will be used.
+In the previous image, only four Feed forward layers are shown, I suppose this is to simplify the diagram, but in reality there are 8 Feed forward layers.
+Two paths for two different words are also visible, the word More and the word Parameters, and how the router chooses which Feed forward layer will be used for each word.

-Unfortunately, using mixtral-8x7b locally is complicated because the hardware requirements are as follows
+Unfortunately, using mixtral-8x7b locally is complicated due to the following hardware requirements:

-• float32: VRAM > 180 GB, i.e., since each parameter occupies 4 bytes, we need 46.7B * 4 = 186.8 GB of VRAM just to store the model, plus the VRAM needed to store the input and output data.
+• float32: VRAM > 180 GB, that is, since each parameter occupies 4 bytes, we need 46.7B * 4 = 186.8 GB of VRAM just to store the model, in addition to this, we must add the VRAM required to store the input and output data

-• float16: VRAM > 90 GB, in this case each parameter occupies 2 bytes, so we need 46.7B * 2 = 93.4 GB of VRAM just to store the model, plus the VRAM needed to store the input and output data.
+• float16: VRAM > 90 GB, in this case each parameter takes up 2 bytes, so we need 46.7B * 2 = 93.4 GB of VRAM just to store the model, and on top of that, we need to add the VRAM required to store the input and output data

-We need very powerful GPUs to run it, even when using the 4-bit quantized model.
+We need some very powerful GPUs to be able to run it, even when we use the model quantized to 4 bits.

-So, the easiest way to use Mixtral-8x7B is to use it already deployed in the cloud.
+Therefore, the simplest way to use Mixtral-8x7B is by using it already deployed in the cloud.
 I have found several sites where you can use it

-Use of Mixtral-8x7b in huggingface chatlink image 11
+Using Mixtral-8x7b in Hugging Face Chatlink image 11

-The first one is in huggingface chat.
-To use it you have to click on the cogwheel inside the Current Model box and select Mistral AI - Mixtral-8x7B.
-Once selected, you can start talking to the model.
+The first one is on huggingface chat.
+To use it, you need to click on the gear icon inside the Current Model box and select Mistral AI - Mixtral-8x7B.
+Once selected, you can start chatting with the model.

 huggingface_chat_01

-Once inside select mistralai/Mixtral-8x7B-Instruct-v0.1 and finally click on the Activate button.
-Now we can test the model
+Once inside, select mistralai/Mixtral-8x7B-Instruct-v0.1 and finally click the Activate button.
+Now we can test the model.

 huggingface_chat_02